-If an employee believes that a supervisor to whom a suspected violation has been reported has not taken appropriate action, the employee should report their concerns or complaints to the Vice President and General Counsel as set forth above and/or to the Chair of the Governance and Social Responsibility Committee.
-You may address your written complaint to the Chair of the Governance and Social Responsibility Committee and send it to the following address:
+If an employee believes that a supervisor to whom a suspected violation has been reported has not taken appropriate action, the employee should report their concerns or complaints to the General Counsel as set forth above and/or to any member of the Governance and Social Responsibility Committee.
+A list of the Company's standing committees and its members may be obtained from the Company's website at www.hecla-mining.com under Investors, by selecting "Corporate Governance," or by contacting the Corporate Secretary.
+You may address your written complaint to any member of the Governance and Social Responsibility Committee and send it to the following address:

-Hecla Mining Company
+[Name]

-Attention: Chair - Governance and Social Responsibility Committee c/o Corporate Secretary
+Governance and Social Responsibility Committee c/o Corporate Secretary

 6500 N. Mineral Drive, Suite 200

 Coeur d'Alene, Idaho 83815-9408

-Any director who learns of or suspects violations or any possible misconduct, including unethical business practices, violations of this Code or violations of a law or regulation, or any Director who believes that he or she is being asked to engage in any such misconduct in the performance of duties for the Company, shall promptly advise the Chair of the Governance and Social Responsibility Committee or Vice President and General Counsel.
+Any director who learns of or suspects violations or any possible misconduct, including unethical business practices, violations of this Code or violations of a law or regulation, or any Director who believes that he or she is being asked to engage in any such misconduct in the performance of duties for the

+Company, shall promptly advise the Chairman of the Governance and Social Responsibility Committee or General Counsel.

-The Company through the Vice President and General Counsel, the Governance and Social Responsibility Committee or a designee of the Committee, will conduct an appropriate evaluation and/or investigation of any matter reported in good faith under this Code.
-Any investigation will be sufficient in size and scope to address the report and will be handled discreetly and with due sensitivity to all persons involved in the investigation.
+The Company through the Governance and Social Responsibility Committee or another Board committee, or the General Counsel, will conduct an appropriate evaluation and/or investigation of any matter reported in good faith under this Code.
+Any investigation will be sufficient in size and scope to address the report, and will be handled discreetly and with due sensitivity to all persons involved in the investigation.
 If requested, and to the extent possible, the Company will keep the identity of the reporting employee and all disclosures made in accordance with this Code confidential.
 All employees and directors are expected to cooperate in any evaluations or investigations of matters reported under this Code.